Eagle Engage Corps Student Cohort

 Entering college at a young age and not really having anyone in my life to model what I'm supposed to do ultimately had a negative effect on me.
 It forced me to figure it out myself and grow up without any direction.
 Working full time and, sometimes, more than one job to pay the bills at my apartment, going to school full time, being on the e-board of multiple organizations, trying to maintain a failing relationship and have a social life was too much for me at the time.
 School took a backseat to me trying to survive which lead to stepping away from EMU.
 My experience re-enrolling at EMU was surreal.
 I definitely did not think that I would be where I am today.
 EMU Eagle Engage Corps has really changed my life and made me feel supported through this amazing journey.

-Jamere is volunteering with the Barney McCosky Baseball and Basketball League in Detroit and is majoring in Political Science.
+Jamere is volunteering with COTS Detroit and is majoring in Political Science.

 "By any means necessary. " - Malcolm X